rubensworks/article-privacy-decentralized/content/framework.md

 We assume that each data pod exposes a data summary for each separate file, which is subsequently aggregated by third-party aggregators.
 Since files may contain private data, these data summaries must be *privacy-preserving*, i.e., they must not allow access restricted data to be leaked to unauthorised individuals.
+Here we assume that access policies can be represented as access keys and these keys are taken into account by the summary generation algorithm.

 Pods can generate these summaries lazily on demand, either periodically or upon file changes.
 An overview of this architecture can be seen in [](#figure-privacy-federation-architecture).
 Following the approach from [Vander Sande et al.](cite:cites tpf_amf),